 Cold Braised Carp (五香酥魚)

-- 4 small carp (8 ounces each), cleaned and scaled
+- 4 carp small about 8 ounces each, cleaned and scaled

 - 1 piece cassia bark (桂皮) about 3 inches in length (or 1 cinnamon stick)